If you want a quick and easy way to take interesting portraits, mirror photography is for you.

 If you want to stay in, experiment with different outfits, and take great photos with a limited amount of light, you can easily do so.
 You just need to work with artificial light and DSLR camera settings that are usually not needed during the warmer months.

 Artificial light can enhance your subject’s features.
-As you take photos, make sure you manually change your photos’ colour temperature and ISO.
+As you take photos, make sure you manually change your photos’ color temperature and ISO.

 2. Use Manual Focus for the Sharpest Results